rocketboosters/lobotomy/README.md

         """

     expected = datetime.datetime(2020, 12, 1, 1, 2, 3, 0, datetime.timezone.utc)
-    assert response['LastModified'] == expected, """
+    assert response["LastModified"] == expected, """
-        Expect the mocked response last modified value to be a timezeon-aware datetime value generated from the string timestamp value in the configuration file to match how it would be returned by boto in an actual response.
+        Expected the mocked response last modified value to be a timezone-aware datetime value generated from the string timestamp value in the configuration file to match how it would be returned by boto in an actual response.
+        """

+    call = lobotomized.get_service_call("s3", "get_object")
+    assert call.request["Bucket"] == "foo", """
+        Expected the s3.get_object method call arguments to have specified the bucket as "foo".
+        """
+    assert call.request["Key"] == "bar", """
+        Expected the s3.get_object method call argumets to have specified the key as "bar".
         """
 ```